Complete Salary Management Guide: 2026

 - Limit access to payroll data to only authorized persons (minimization principle).

-- Delete data at the end of legal retention periods.
+- Delete data at the end of legally prescribed retention periods.

-- Secure data transfers to external service providers (outsourced payroll firm, software vendor).
+- Secure data transfers to external providers (outsourced payroll firm, software publisher).

-To deepen this topic, consult our guide that also covers the concepts of traceability, integrity and non-repudiation essential to HR documentation compliance.
+To deepen this topic, consult our electronic signature glossary which also covers the concepts of traceability, integrity, and non-repudiation essential to HR document compliance.

 Legal Framework Applicable to Salary Management in 2026

-Salary management operates within a dense legal framework, articulating national labor law and European regulations.
+Salary management operates within a complex legal framework, articulating national labor law and European regulations.

 French Labor Code

-Articles L.3241-1 to L.3245-2 of the Labor Code set out rules governing salary payment: frequency (monthly mandatory for employees), prescription period for salary claims (3 years from the day the employee became aware of the cause of action), and obligation to provide a pay slip.
-Article L.3243-2 authorizes digitization of the pay slip since 2016, subject to the employee's right to object.
-Article R.3243-1 defines the mandatory items for a simplified pay slip, the list of which was streamlined by the decree of February 25, 2016.
+Articles L.3241-1 to L.3245-2 of the Labor Code establish the rules for salary payment: mandatory monthly frequency for employees, prescription period for wage claims (3 years from the day the employee became aware of the triggering event), and obligation to provide a pay slip.
+Article L.3243-2 authorizes pay slip dematerialization since 2016, subject to the employee's right to object.
+Article R.3243-1 defines mandatory entries on the simplified pay slip, whose list was streamlined by the decree of February 25, 2016.

 Electronic Signature Law: Civil Code and eIDAS

-The legal value of HR documents signed electronically rests on article 1366 of the Civil Code, which recognizes electronic writing with the same probative force as paper writing under conditions of author identification and document integrity.
+The legal value of electronically signed HR documents rests on article 1366 of the Civil Code, which grants electronic writing the same evidentiary force as paper writing under conditions of author identification and document integrity.
 Article 1367 specifies the conditions for reliable electronic signature.
-At the European level, Regulation eIDAS 910/2014 (and its revised version eIDAS 2.0, EU Regulation 2024/1183 in force since May 2024) defines three levels of signature: simple (SES), advanced (AdES) and qualified (QES).
-Only qualified signature benefits from an irrefutable presumption of reliability.
-For employment contracts, advanced electronic signature compliant with ETSI EN 319 132 (XAdES) or ETSI EN 319 122 (CAdES) standards is generally sufficient.
+At the European level, Regulation eIDAS 910/2014 (and its revised version eIDAS 2.0, EU Regulation 2024/1183 effective since May 2024) defines three signature levels: simple (SES), advanced (AdES), and qualified (QES).
+Only the qualified signature enjoys an irrefragable presumption of reliability.
+For employment contracts, the advanced electronic signature compliant with ETSI EN 319 132 (XAdES) or ETSI EN 319 122 (CAdES) standards is generally sufficient.

-Regulation EU 2016/679 (GDPR) applies in full to data processing in the context of payroll.
-Health data (sick leave, workplace accidents) constitutes sensitive data within the meaning of article 9 GDPR, whose processing is subject to strict conditions.
-The legal basis for processing payroll data is legal obligation (art.
+Regulation EU 2016/679 (GDPR) applies fully to data processing in the context of payroll.
+Health data (sick leave, workplace accidents) constitutes sensitive data under article 9 GDPR, whose processing is subject to strict conditions.
+The legal basis for payroll data processing is legal obligation (art.
 6.1.c GDPR) and contract performance (art.
 6.1.b).
-The CNIL recommends pseudonymization of data when transferring to external service providers.
+CNIL recommends pseudonymization of data during transfers to external providers.

 Cybersecurity and NIS2 Directive

-The NIS2 Directive (EU 2022/2555), transposed into French law by the law of October 1, 2024, imposes enhanced cybersecurity obligations on essential and important entities.
-Payroll software vendors classified as critical digital service providers must now notify ANSSI of any significant security incident within 24 hours.
-For using companies, choosing a payroll or electronic signature provider with certification (ANSSI qualification, ISO 27001 certification) becomes an imperative of compliance and risk management.
+The NIS2 Directive (EU 2022/2555), transposed into French law by the Law of October 1, 2024, imposes strengthened cybersecurity obligations on essential and important entities.
+Payroll software publishers classified as critical digital service providers must now notify any significant security incident to ANSSI within 24 hours.
+For using companies, choosing a payroll or electronic signature provider certified (ANSSI qualification, ISO 27001 certification) becomes a compliance and risk management imperative.

 Employer Responsibility

-Any failure to meet payroll obligations exposes the employer to civil sanctions (condemnation to payment of amounts due with legal interest), criminal penalties (undeclared work, art.
-L.8221-1 et seq. of the Labor Code, liable to 3 years imprisonment and 45,000 € fine for an individual) and administrative sanctions (URSSAF adjustment, DSN penalties).
+Any failure to meet payroll obligations exposes the employer to civil sanctions (condemnation to payment of sums due with legal interest), criminal sanctions (undeclared work, art.
+L.8221-1 et seq. of the Labor Code, punishable by 3 years imprisonment and 45,000 € fine for an individual) and administrative sanctions (URSSAF reassessment, DSN penalties).

-Case 1: A 85-Employee Industrial SME Automates its Payroll-Signature Chain
+Scenario 1: An Industrial SME with 85 Employees Automates its Payroll-Signature Chain

-An industrial SME managing approximately 85 employees (including 3x8 shift operators and fixed-day contract managers) faced considerable administrative burden: manual printing and distribution of pay slips, paper signature of amendments, time-consuming follow-ups to retrieve signed documents.
-Monthly payroll processing mobilized two people for 4 complete days.
+An industrial sector SME managing approximately 85 employees (including 3-shift operators and salaried staff on daily forfeit) faced considerable administrative burden: manual printing and distribution of pay slips, paper signature of amendments, time-consuming follow-ups to recover signed documents.
+Monthly payroll processing required two people for 4 full days.

-By deploying an HRIS integrating pay slip digitization and an advanced electronic signature solution compliant with eIDAS, the SME reduced the payroll cycle from 4 days to 1.5 days per month (-62%).
-The rate of document returns signed within 24 hours rose from 34% to 91%.
-The annual cost of printing and mailing HR documents was reduced by approximately 4,200 € per year.
-The DSN is now transmitted error-free thanks to automatic controls built into the software.
+By deploying an HRIS integrating pay slip dematerialization and an advanced electronic signature solution compliant with eIDAS, the SME reduced payroll processing cycle from 4 days to 1.5 days per month (-62%).
+The rate of document returns signed within 24 hours increased from 34% to 91%.
+Annual cost of printing and mailing HR documents was reduced by approximately 4,200 € per year.
+DSN is now transmitted without error thanks to automatic controls integrated into the software.

-Case 2: A Healthcare and Social Services Group Secures its Replacement Contracts
+Scenario 2: A Group of Medical-Social Facilities Secures its Temporary Replacement Contracts

-A healthcare and social services group of approximately 600 employees (nursing aides, nurses, administrative staff) subject to the collective agreement for the healthcare and social services sector (BASS) had to manage many fixed-term replacement contracts, often concluded urgently to cover absences.
-Paper signature in urgent situations created legal risks (unsigned contracts before employee starts work, disputes over compensation terms).
+A medical-social group of approximately 600 employees (nursing aides, nurses, administrative staff) subject to the collective agreement of the healthcare and social work sector (BASS) had to manage numerous fixed-term replacement contracts, often concluded urgently to cover absences.
+Emergency paper signature generated legal risks (unsigned contracts before work start, disputes over compensation terms).

-By adopting an electronic signature workflow integrated with their payroll software, the group can now send a fixed-term replacement contract to the employee from a smartphone in less than 5 minutes.
+By adopting an electronic signature workflow integrated into their payroll software, the group can now send a replacement fixed-term contract to an employee from a smartphone in less than 5 minutes.
 The employee signs from their phone before starting work.
-All documents are automatically archived with time-stamped audit trail.
-The rate of labor disputes related to replacement contracts fell by 70% in 18 months.
-GDPR compliance is ensured by data hosting on certified infrastructure, located in France.
+All documents are automatically archived with a timestamped audit trail.
+The litigation rate related to replacement contracts has declined by 70% in 18 months.
+GDPR compliance is ensured by data hosting on a certified infrastructure located in France.

-Case 3: An Accounting Firm Optimizes Outsourced Payroll Management for its Micro-Enterprise Clients
+Scenario 3: An Accounting Firm Optimizes Outsourced Payroll Management for its Micro-Business Clients

-An accounting firm managing outsourced payroll for about forty micro-enterprise clients (between 1 and 20 employees each) processed approximately 480 pay slips per month.
-Communication with client managers to validate payroll variables (bonuses, overtime, absences) was done by email and telephone, generating time-consuming back-and-forth and risk of errors.
+An accounting firm managing outsourced payroll for about forty micro-business clients (between 1 and 20 employees each) processed approximately 480 pay slips per month.
+Communication with client managers to validate payroll variables (bonuses, overtime, absences) occurred via email and phone, generating time-consuming back-and-forths and error risks.

-By implementing a collaborative platform integrated with electronic signature for payroll variable validation and pay slip delivery, the firm reduced the time for collecting variable information by 40%.
-Client managers validate payroll items via a secure interface and receive final signed pay slips digitally.
-The firm was able to absorb 15% more clients without increasing staff, while improving customer satisfaction measured by NPS.
+By implementing a collaborative platform integrated with electronic signature for validating payroll variables and delivering pay slips, the firm reduced information collection time by 40%.
+Client managers validate payroll elements via a secure interface and receive final signed pay slips.
+The firm was able to absorb 15% more clients without staffing increase, while improving customer satisfaction measured by NPS.

 Conclusion

-Salary management in 2026 is no longer a simple administrative function: it is a strategic lever for compliance, HR performance and employer attractiveness.
-Between mastering social contributions, digitizing the pay slip, integrating electronic signature for contract documents and protecting personal data, the stakes are considerable for all company sizes.
+Salary management in 2026 is no longer simply an administrative function: it is a strategic lever for compliance, HR performance, and employer attractiveness.
+Between mastering social contributions, dematerializing pay slips, integrating electronic signature for contractual documents, and protecting personal data, the stakes are considerable for companies of all sizes.

-Certyneo allows you to digitize all your HR documentation processes with eIDAS-compliant, secure and simple-to-deploy electronic signature solutions.
-Whether you are an HR director, payroll manager or SME/SMB manager, our platform adapts to your operational reality.
+Certyneo enables you to digitalize all your HR documentary processes with eIDAS-compliant electronic signature solutions that are secure and simple to deploy.
+Whether you are an HR Director, payroll manager, or SME/small business owner, our platform adapts to your operational reality.

-👉 Start your trial or contact our team to find the formula adapted to your document volume.
+👉 Discover our HR solutions on Certyneo or compare our pricing offers to find the formula suited to your document volume.
 Start today transforming your salary management into a competitive advantage.

 Try Certyneo for free